ucsd-ccbb/Friedman_WGS/README.md

 -v metadata=$metadata \
 /shared/workspace/projects/friedman/scripts/joint_genotyping.sh
 ```
-Output: menieres-joint-gatk-haplotype-joint-annotated.vcf.gz

 ### 4. VQSR

+Input: menieres-joint-gatk-haplotype-joint-annotated.vcf.gz

+Output: menieres-joint-gatk-haplotype-joint-annotated-vqsr.vcf.gz

 We have to run Variant Quality Score Recalibration after joint genotyping.
 It may be a parameter you can add in bcbio for joint genotyping, but that was realized after the fact, so we are running it manually.
-Output: menieres-joint-gatk-haplotype-joint-annotated-vqsr.vcf.gz

 ### 5. Normalize Variants and 6.
 Annotate with VEP

+Input: menieres-joint-gatk-haplotype-joint-annotated-vqsr.vcf.gz

+Output: menieres-joint-gatk-haplotype-joint-annotated-vqsr-normed.vcf.gz

 The purpose of this is to normalize the VCF, so only one variant allele is represented per line so that when the variants are annotated, each gets their own true annotation because VEP only assigns one annotation per line.
 Execute `norm_vep.sh` to normalize and annotate with VEP.
 ```